oasci/pitt-biosc1540-2024f/content/assessments/project/index.md

 -   Learn to use and interpret results from state-of-the-art structure prediction tools.
 -   Develop skills in molecular docking and virtual screening.
 -   Critically analyze results at each stage of the drug discovery pipeline.
--   Appreciate the interdisciplinary nature of modern drug discovery.

 ## Overview